 - These are best eaten the day they are made.
 If stored in the fridge they may become soggy.

-- You can also cook this in the air fryer on 360F for 24 minutes, flipping halfway through.
+- You can also cook this in the air fryer on 380F for 24 minutes, flipping halfway through.
+Bump up the heat to 400F and cook another 5 minutes.

 - Category: Appetizer/Main Dish